 Risk Reduction

 Reducing the risk of catastrophic wildfires is often a top priority for forest managers and landowners alike.
 While we do not want to prevent all wildfires, minimizing the risk of high-severity fires is crucial to protecting our communities, wildlife, water quality, and air quality.
-Treatments such as thinning and prescribed burns can minimize risk by reducing fuel loading and cleaning up underbrush.
+According to the American Forest Resource Council, "Proven, science-based forest management tools like logging, thinning, and controlled burns reduce excessive vegetation that fuel catastrophic wildfires."

 Watershed Protection